SpenceKonde/DxCore/megaavr/libraries/Wire/README.md

 ```

 ## Master/Slave mode
-As of 2.4.3, we support operating as master and slave on the same pins (sometimes called a multi-master configuration).
+With the release of the enhanced Wire library we support operating as master and slave on the same pins (sometimes called a multi-master configuration).
 This functionality is optional, controlled by a Tools submenu.
 Select `Tools -> TWI (I2C/Wire.h) Options -> Master and Slave` from the tools menu to enable it.
 This uses more flash and more RAM (for the buffers - Wire requires several buffers, which are 32b each except at the extremes of supported flash sizes.
 All parts, including the tinyAVR line with the exception of the ATtiny402/202 support it when the master and slave functionality is on the same pair of pins.
 The full-size parts (the megaAVR 0-series like the ATmega4809, and the AVR Dx-series and upcoming Ex-series) *also* have an option to move the slave functionality to another pair of pins for increased flexibility.
 Thus, on parts without Dual Mode or where it is not in use, the single I2C bus will be connected to the AVR that is acting in both roles, one or more devices that act as master to control it, and one or more devices that controls - in addition to any other devices that are using I2C to communicate with the master(s) or slave(s).
 In such complicated configuration, the limits on communication imposed by the physics are the closest at hand - more devices = higher bus capacitance = slower rise and fall times and lower maximum data rates.
 Take particular care with voltage levels to ensure that the pullups are connected to a voltage compatible with all connected I2C devices.

-Thankfully, assuming the hardware is able to handle the job, if you're able to get the hardware working, there is no special code needed, and working sketches can often be made through simple combination of the master code (including `Wire.begin()` with no arguments) and slave code (including `Wire.begin(address)` with one or more arguments, and either `onRequest()` or `onReceive()`), plus - if appropriate and the part supports it - a call `to enableDualMode()`.
+Thankfully, assuming the hardware is able to handle the job, there is no special code needed, and working sketches can often be made through simple combination of the master code (including `Wire.begin()` with no arguments) and slave code (including `Wire.begin(address)` with one or more arguments, and either `onRequest()` or `onReceive()`).
 If either master or slave code needs to call `end()` without disturbing the other, there is an `endSlave()` and `endMaster`, as needed.

+## Initialization order
+There is a right and a wrong order to call the configuration functions.
+This order should work:
+1. Wire.swapModule(TWI1); (AVR DA/DB for special use cases)
+2. Wire.swap(pinset) or Wire.pins(sclpin, sdapin)  (if needed for desired pins).
+3. Wire.enableDualMode(fmplus_enable); (AVR Dx and megaAVR 0-series only, if needed)
+4. Wire.usePullups() if you must...
+5. Wire.begin() and/or Wire.begin(address, ...)
+6. Wire.setClock(); (effects master mode only)

+See the API reference below for more information.

 ## API reference
 This is a full listing of methods provided for the TwoWire class (the class is named TwoWire, and Wire is an object of class TwoWire).
 Where they exist and behave the same way as documented in the Arduino Wire API reference they are simply listed.
 Where they do not, it is described here.